Movatterモバイル変換

 2. ^includesTVC Deportes 2

-3. ^ Between 2009 and 2011 the league was called Liga de Ascenso.
+3. ^ Between 2009 and 2011 the league was named Liga de Ascenso.

 4. ^ab"Segunda División se convierte en Liga Premier". esto.com.mx.
 June 15, 2017.

 5. ^Reglamento de Competencia(PDF), Liga Premier, Federación Mexicana de Fútbol Asociación.
-Promotion/relegation between the Serie A and Serie B is covered in Section M on pages 28-29 in Articles 61-63.
+Promotion/relegation between Serie A and Serie B is covered in Section M on pages 28-29 in Articles 61-63.

 6. ^Reglamento de Competencia(PDF), Liga Premier, Federación Mexicana de Fútbol Asociación, p.
 26